xl9p/IoT-Clock-RoomMonitor/README.md

 ![Complete Schematic](https://raw.githubusercontent.com/xl9p/IoT-Clock-RoomMonitor/refs/heads/main/images/schematics/complete_scheme.png)

 ## Power Consumption
 Using the Nordic Power Profiler Kit II, the current consumption of the fully assembled device was measured.
 The results indicate a fairly significant current draw.
-The highest average current occurs during the initial WiFi initialization and MQTT connection phase, peaking at around 92 mA.
-During normal operation, the current drops slightly, averaging approximately 63.5 mA.
+The highest average current occurs during the initial **WiFi initialization** and **MQTT connection** phases, peaking at around **92 mA**.
+During normal operation, the current drops slightly, averaging approximately **63.5 mA**.

 Although these values are somewhat high, there is room for optimization.
-For example, the ESP32’s light sleep mode and Dynamic Frequency Scaling (DFS) can be enabled to reduce power consumption.
-This can be pushed even further by utilizing the Ultra Low Power (ULP) co-processor and fine-tuning the data accumulation thresholds.
+For example, the ESP32’s **light sleep** mode and **Dynamic Frequency Scaling** (**DFS**) can be enabled to reduce power consumption.
+This can be pushed even further by utilizing the **Ultra Low Power** (**ULP**) co-processor and fine-tuning the data accumulation thresholds.

 However, implementing these optimizations would require a significant time investment in the project.

 ![Current Cosumption](https://raw.githubusercontent.com/xl9p/IoT-Clock-RoomMonitor/refs/heads/main/images/plots/final-device-highlight-op-regions.png)

-The project uses the ESP-IDF framework to simplify system management and ensure timely sampling of the sensors.
-It also incorporates Arduino as an ESP-IDF component, enabling the use of various driver libraries.
-As a result, all firmware is written in C/C++.
+The project uses the **ESP-IDF** framework to simplify system management and ensure timely sampling of the sensors.
+It also incorporates **Arduino as an ESP-IDF component**, enabling the use of various driver libraries.
+As a result, all firmware is written in **C/C++**.

 Although most of the sensors are controlled using publicly available drivers, a considerable amount of custom code was written, mainly as wrappers around system drivers, and mostly for self-learning purposes.